faddat/-/README.md

 ## A cheesy story

 One day I found a perfectly executed rug on pump.fun.
 Really, it was perfect and the original creator of 🧀 rugged it into the stone age.
 And I'd recently gotten rugged.
-Then I began to wonder about how to make a more stable, less ruggable meme coin.  🧀 Seemed the perfect template.  🧀 has >60 permanently locked liquidity pools on Solana.
+Then I began to wonder about how to make a more stable, less ruggable meme coin.  🧀 Seemed the perfect template.
+So I started to rug 🧀 but without the ruthless efficency of the originator, and with the agreement of the 🧀 community -- to my surprise, people were really interested in this!
+So I began to "melt" 🧀 into permanently locked pools that are pretty much incapable of rugging.  🧀 can fluctuate in price like any asset on capitalist markets, but as the 🧀 matures, it will get harder and harder to make a sudden, negative impact to its price.

+🧀 has >60 permanently locked liquidity pools on Solana.

 * https://solscan.io/token/A3hzGcTxZNSc7744CWB2LR5Tt9VTtEaQYpP6nwripump?sortBy=total_volumn_24h#markets

 Along the way of CTOing 🧀, I noticed that routers did not work as well as thought.
+Probably this will lead to some kind of routing product, but that has nothing to do with 🧀.
+If you like 🧀, please, enjoy it with us, and melt it into permanent pools with us.